What is National Insurance?

 You pay Class 2 National Insurance contributions (NIC) if you are self-employed.
 There is more information in our self-employment section on our main LITRG website.

-The amount you pay is the same no matter what level your profits are.
-However, you do not have to pay Class 2 NIC if your profits are below the Small Profit Threshold.
+The amount you pay is the same no matter what level your profits are – unless your profits are below the Small Profit Threshold, in which case you do not need to pay Class 2 NIC at all.

 If you do not pay either Class 1 National Insurance contributions (NIC) or Class 2 NIC and you do not receive National Insurance credits, but you want to protect your rights to some state benefits, you can pay Class 3 NIC.
 These are also known as voluntary contributions.